Indias Top Court Fines Celebrated Rights Lawyer Token One Rupee - UrduPoint

 India's Top Court Fines Celebrated Rights Lawyer Token One Rupee

-New Delhi, (APP - UrduPoint / Pakistan Point News - 31st Aug, 2020 ) :India's top court imposed a symbolic one rupee fine (one US cent) Monday on a celebrated public service lawyer for contempt in a case that raised concern about free speech in the world's largest democracy.
+New Delhi, (APP - UrduPoint / Pakistan Point News - 31st Aug, 2020 ) :India's top court imposed a symbolic one rupee fine (one US cent) Monday on a celebrated public service lawyer for contempt in a case that raised concern about free speech.

-Prashant Bhushan, 63, was convicted in August for two tweets deemed critical of the judiciary -- including one showing a picture of the chief justice astride a Harley-Davidson motorbike.
+Prashant Bhushan said after the decision that he would pay the fine, but did not apologise for two tweets he wrote in June that were deemed critical of the judiciary -- including one showing a picture of the chief justice astride a Harley-Davidson motorbike.

+The 63-year-old was found guilty of contempt by the court in August.

 Following Monday's sentencing, Bhushan tweeted a photo of him holding a one rupee coin -- saying his lawyer and senior colleague Rajiv Dhavan had given him the money.

-Bhushan had been ordered to pay the fine by mid-September or face three months in jail and a suspension from the bar.
+Bhushan was ordered to pay the fine by mid-September or face three months in jail and a suspension from the bar.

 The case raised concerns about freedom of speech, but also was seen as a battle of wills in India's legal ether.